top of page

 Fitzwilliam Museum, Cambridge, UK

-All the ostraka described below come from the collection formed by R.G.
+All the ostraka described below come from the collection of R.G.
 Gayer-Anderson (1881-1945).
-He lived in Egypt between 1906 and 1942 as an army medical officer, a senior civil servant and a private collector.
-In 1942 he left his Cairo house called Beit el-Kreatlia, to the Egyptian Government as a museum of Islamic art.
-He moved to Lavenham, England, to one of the
+He lived in Egypt between 1906 and 1942 as an army medical officer, senior civil servant and private collector.
+In 1942 he left his house in Cairo, called Beit el-Kreatlia, to the Egyptian government as a museum of Islamic art.
+He moved to Lavenham, England, one of the best preserved wool towns in Suffolk.
+With his twin brother, he restored Little Hall, a 14th-century house built by a family of clothiers.
+They filled the house with a variety of art and artefacts collected during their extensive travels.

 LavenhamAugust6_040-364x267.jpg

-Altogether the Fitzwilliam Museum obtained 46 pieces of ostraka.
-15 of these have sketches on both verso and recto, so the number of representations is 61.
-Majority - 54 - are images
+In total, the Fitzwilliam Museum received 46 ostraka.
+15 of these have sketches on both verso and recto, bringing the total number of representations to 61.
+The majority - 54 - are images of figures, only 4 have text.

 Little Hall, the Tudor house of